isaacboor/isaacboor/README.md

 [My Site](http://isaboo.github.io)<br>

-I work in HTML, CSS and JS.
+I work in HTML, CSS and JS most of the time.

-I know a bit of react.js and I'm currently learning electron and typescript.
-I also know some python.